hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 There is a critical relationship between the value of N, the latency for adopting a new roster, and the number of future events held in memory on the node.
 Remember that each event has a birth-round.
 Let us define another variable called `Z`, such that `Z <= N`.
-Any event with `birth_round > latest_consensus_round + z` is considered a "far future" event, and will be dropped by the birth-round filtering logic in Event Intake.
+Any event with `birth_round > latest_consensus_round + z` is considered a "far future" event, and will be either dropped by the birth-round filtering logic in Event Intake, or simply never sent in the first place.
 Any event with `birth_round > latest_consensus_round` is just a "future" event.

 The smaller the value of `Z`, the fewer events are held in memory on the node.
-However, events with birth-rounds just larger than `Z` will be dropped and have to be retrieved on demand with sync gossip, rather than through the broadcast tree.
-Sync is slower and more laborious than broadcast gossip, so the efficiency of the node will go down with low values of `Z`.
 Larger values of `Z` means more events in memory, but it also means more "smoothing" in gossip and in handling any performance spikes.
 On the other hand, the larger the value of `N`, the larger the latency between the round we know about a new roster, and the round at which it can be actually used.
 Ideally, the value of `N` would be small, like 3, but we may find that 3 is too small a number for `Z`.

 Each node may select its own value of `Z`, so long as it is less than or equal to `N`.
 But all nodes must use the same value for `N`, or they will ISS since they will assign different rosters to different rounds.
 The value of `N` is not